mleggett25/MechaCar_Statistical_Analysis/README.md

 summary(lm(mpg ~ vehicle_length + vehicle_weight + spoiler_angle + ground_clearance + AWD,data=MechaCarData))
 ```

-The script produced the following data:
+The script produced the following analysis:

 ![Linear Regression MPG](/Resources/linreg_mpg.PNG)

  - The variables that provided a non-random amount of variance to the mpg values in the dataset were "vehicle_length" and "ground_clearance."
- - The p-value (5.35e-11) is much smaller than a significance level of 0.05.
+ - The p-value (5.35e-11) is much smaller than a significance level of 0.01 and is therefore highly significant.
 This means that the slope of the linear model is not considered to be zero because the statistical analysis provides sufficient evidence that the null hypothesis is not true.
  - The linear model does predict mpg of MechaCar prototypes effectively as the r-squared value is 0.7149.
 This means that there is about a 71.5% chance that future data will be able to fit this model.

 ## Summary Statistics on Suspension Coils